Curbside Yard Waste Collection

-Curbside yard waste collection ends the week of December 5 to 9 on your specific collection day.
-Curbside yard waste collection will resume March 6, 2023.
+Curbside yard waste collection will end the week of December 4, 2023 on your collection day and will resume the week of March 4, 2024.
 Residential yard waste can be taken to a Community Recycling Centre for free all year.

 Residents can place their yard waste in a brown paper yard waste bag or an open-top rigid reusable container with handles on opposite sides, clearly marked with City of Hamilton yard waste stickers.
 Blue boxes, cardboard boxes and green bins are not acceptable yard waste containers.
 You can put out an unlimited amount of yard waste on your pick up day every week.